 During this stage, people aren’t thinking of using, but their emotions are starting to lead them down the path of relapse.
 They may be in denial about how they are feeling, but their actions show signs of emotional relapse.
 For instance, someone who is under emotional stress may isolate themselves from others, avoid talking about what’s bothering them and neglect basic aspects of self-care and wellness.
 If emotional problems aren’t addressed in a healthy and timely manner, eventually an individual may progress toward mental relapse.

 When someone transitions into a mental relapse, they start to engage in an inner struggle between the part of them that wants to start using again, and the part that wants to remain in recovery.
 They may start to think about the people and places that were associated with past use and look for ways to return to old habits.
 It’s easy for people to convince themselves that they will have more control over their behaviors “this time” or that they will only engage during the holidays, their birthday, or another special event.
 In other words, people who have sustained a mental relapse will start lying to themselves and others around them and if these warning signs are left unchecked, a person may likely experience a physical relapse.

 Physical relapse is when someone starts using again.
 It may start with telling yourself you’ll just have one drink or use drugs just this one time, but at this point, it often turns into a complete relapse of obsessive or uncontrolled use.
 If you feel like you’re at this point, it’s necessary to take immediate action.
-Talk to a therapist, remind yourself (in detail) of the negative consequences you’ve already suffered, and find other healthier ways of coping with life’s challenges.
+Talk to a psychologist, remind yourself (in detail) of the negative consequences you’ve already suffered, and find other healthier ways of coping with life’s challenges.

 Tips For Avoiding Relapse